-- Two replies due at midnight as indicated on the course calendar - Minimum of 50-100 words each - Ask guestions to encourage students to think deeper - Share personal experiences that relate to the discussion topics - Constructively disagree at times - Provide meaningful feedback DO NOT simple state "I agree"
+- Two replies due at midnight as indicated on the course calendar - Minimum of 100 words each - Ask guestions to encourage students to think deeper - Share personal experiences that relate to the discussion topics - Constructively disagree at times - Provide meaningful feedback DO NOT simple state "I agree"

 Quizzes: There will be individual chapter quizzes given each week to go along with your readings.
 They are open book.
 These quizzes will vary in format and you will be given 2 attempts on each quiz.
+There is also a one-time culture concept quiz, that will simply test your knowledge regarding culture - this is a low stakes quiz worth 10 points.